 App stores are a key part of the payment ecosystem.
 Yet should users have to pay for the same content on different devices?
 And as a video service provider, are you offering a myriad of payment types and methods on emerging platforms such as Stripe, PayPal, Square, Amazon, Apple, and many others, along with gift billing, metered billing plans, and the traditional credit card, debit and prepaid cards?

-Credit issuer quirks can cause some customers to be involuntarily cancelled.
+Credit issuer quirks can cause some customers to be involuntarily canceled.
 This presents a real problem for service providers.
-Processes need to be in place to make sure this doesn’t happen, and to prevent fraud as well.
+Processes need to be in place to make sure this doesn’t happen and to prevent fraud as well.
 Watch our “War On Churn” webinar here.